 If you work in a role with responsibility for resources (such as staff, budgets or equipment) you must have good leadership skills and be able to use your initiative within the remit of your job role.

-There are two entry points into this area of work.
+There are three entry points into this area of work.

 It can be advantageous to have gained some experience of working in a relevant environment – such as customer care, or a role with direct patient contact - before applying for a place on a course or job vacancy.
 You should always check with the course provider/employer to see what sort of experience is preferred or required.
 Why not contact your local hospital to see if there are any work experience opportunities?